brianehenyo/complexity-challenge-2018/README.md

 From these experiments, I saw how the major presence of `stable`, `safe` and or `sticky` agents can outperform any combination of agent strategies because of their conservative nature.
 I also saw how the impulsiveness of the `random`, `alwaysnew` and `highroller` agents definitely dragged their performance, with most of their combinations never reaching a wealth of 1,000.
 There are also the balanced `bandwagon` and `opportunistic` strategies that can amplify the effects of whichever class of strategies holds the majority.
 In a way, we can see that these two strategies promoted cooperation even though the individual wealth of other agents were not known.

+## Code & Dataset

+The agent-based model is implemented in Python 3.6.6 and the code are written in `main.py`.

+All experiment outputs like total wealth and population per pool per timestep are saved in CSVs and can be found in the `/experiments` folder.

 ## Appendix

 **Total wealth over time for experiments with 2 different agent strategies**